 Chronic perianal fistulas.

-Persistent discharging sinus in the chest wall, abdomen, or extremities.
+Constant discharging sinuses in the chest wall, abdomen, or extremities.

-A detailed history is taken to determine the location, duration, and previous treatments for the sinus or fistula.
+A detailed medical history is obtained to identify the site, duration, and past treatments of the sinus or fistula.

 Any contraindications to MRI, such as incompatible implants, are assessed.